The Gravel Pit

-The Gravel Pit is a band from Boston's underground music scene, circa 1985–present.
+The Gravel Pit is a rock band from Boston's underground music scene, formed in New Haven, and consisting of Jed Parish, Lucky Jackson, Ed Valauskas, and Pete Caldes.

 Biography

-In 1995, Jed Parish, Lucky Jackson, Ed Valauskas and Pete Caldes came to Boston as The Gravel Pit—an accomplished young rock band from New Haven, CT, seasoned by a few years of high-energy club gigs and a solid indie debut (Crash Land, on Feralette Records) based on influences like the Clash and The Undertones.
-Gradually incorporating a range of influences from mod to metal and invested with Parish's extraordinary gifts as a songwriter and singer, the band quickly generated a buzz on the Boston scene.
+In 1995, Jed Parish, Lucky Jackson, Ed Valauskas and Pete Caldes came to Boston as The Gravel Pit—an young rock band from New Haven, CT, having a few years of high-energy club gigs and a indie debut (Crash Land, on Feralette Records) based on influences like the Clash and The Undertones.
+Gradually incorporating a range of influences from mod to metal the band generated a buzz on the Boston scene.
 Their early fans included such local pop stars as Kay Hanley and Jen Trynin, whose spirited support helped to bring the Pit to the attention of their Boston-based indie label, Q Division Records.

 Within a year of their arrival in Boston, The Gravel Pit released the first of four Q Division releases.
 The Gravel Pit Manifesto (with pop-maestro producer Mike Denneen), was a brightly original, power-pop gem that earned them Best Indie Album and Best New Band at the 1996 Boston Music Awards.
-Their wildly energetic live shows and diverse catalogue of power-pop gems kept the momentum going strong for the next three years.
-They played hundreds of dates, opened for acts as diverse as Graham Parker, Cheap Trick, Gang of Four, Morphine, Guided By Voices, Nada Surf and They Might Be Giants and released three more records on Q,: 1997's full-length No One Here Gets In For Free—Rare and Unreleased 1989 - 1997;the 1998 hit single "Favorite," produced by Denneen; and 1999's full-length Silver Gorilla, also with Denneen, which amassed critical raves across the country, from Raygun to Entertainment Weekly.
+Over the next three years, they opened for acts such as Graham Parker, Cheap Trick, Gang of Four, Morphine, Guided By Voices, Nada Surf and They Might Be Giants and released three more records on Q,: 1997's full-length No One Here Gets In For Free—Rare and Unreleased 1989 - 1997; the 1998 hit single "Favorite," produced by Denneen; and 1999's full-length Silver Gorilla, also with Denneen, which amassed critical raves across the country, from Raygun to Entertainment Weekly.
 The Gravel Pit won the Boston Regional Poll at The 1st Annual Independent Music Awards.